- Office of Financial Assistance

 The financial aid application is complicated!
 Where can I get help?

-The Contra Costa College Office of Financial Assistance hosts Financial Aid Computer Lab in the Assessment Center, located in the Student Services Center (SSC) building on campus.
+The Contra Costa College Office of Financial Assistance hosts Financial Aid Computer Lab in the Placement Center, located in the Student Services Center (SSC) building on campus.
 Come to the FA Lab Hours for one-on-one assistance completing your financial aid application (FAFSA or CADA).
 Lab hours are limited, so check our web site for the most recent listing of lab hours.
 We also host several events throughout the year, such as FA Pop-Up Labs or Cash for College Workshops, where students can get help completing their applications.
 Follow us on social media to stay on top of all financial aid events!
 Find us on Twitter, Instagram, and Facebook.

 The California DREAM Act